Te Mana o te Wai

 The Essential Freshwater regulations, through Te Mana o te Wai, put the health and wellbeing of water before providing for human health needs, and then other uses.

-Through engagement with communities and tangata whenua, we are required to give effect to Te Mana o te Wai in the implementation of the new rules.
+Through engagement with communities and tangata whenua, we are required to give effect to Te Mana o te Wai in developing the Freshwater Plan.

-This means we must ensure that the five key requirements of Te Mana o te Wai inform our decision making as we draft new freshwater rules.
+This means we must ensure that the five key requirements of Te Mana o te Wai inform our decision making as we draft the Freshwater Plan.
 These are:

 - Actively involve tangata whenua in freshwater management.

 - Enable the application of a diversity of systems of values and knowledge, such as mātauranga Māori, to the health and well-being of water bodies and freshwater ecosystems.